jucora/Restaurant-Page/README.md

 ## :pencil: Description

-This project consists of the development of a website for a restaurant through the use of modules and the DOM manipulation.
-Webpack was also used to manage content such as images, CSS styles and Javascript code.
-The objective of this project was to generate everything using Javascript code, without adding html tags directly within the file.
+This project consists of the development of a website for a restaurant through the use of modules and DOM manipulation.
+Webpack was also used to manage content such as images, CSS styles, and Javascript code.
+The objective of this project was to generate everything using Javascript code, without adding HTML tags directly within the file.

-I want to highlight that I made my own responsive system, so that the application works with a unique grid system created by me, there is no use of external frameworks.
+I want to highlight that I made my responsive system so that the application works with a unique grid system created by me, there is no use of external frameworks.

 # :globe_with_meridians: [Live Demo](https://raw.githack.com/jucora/Restaurant-Page/master/dist/index.html):point_left: